gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

     Figure: Ethanol molecule being pulled from the rest of the fluid during minimization and NVT equilibration.

-..  container:: justify

 Then, during the production run, the average distance between the 2 groups is measured over time.

 .. figure:: ../figures/level3/adsorption-ethanol/probability-light.png
     :alt: GROMACS tutorial : Probability distribution of the distance